adamtow/cronios/documentation.md

 - A notification will appear if you have checked **Display Notification 💬**.
 - A sound will accompany the notification if you have **Play Sound with Notification 🔔**checked.
 - The Cronios Dictionary will be sent to your shortcut if you have **Notify Shortcut 📗** checked.
 - An alert will appear, and your shortcut will not run if you have **Requires Network Access ☁️** checked and if you are offline.
+- If you set the brightness of your device to 0, you can simulate the **Lock Detection 🔒** option.

 ***